 Playing by ear is great.
 This is the way most guitar players approach the instrument.
 You listen to music notes and then try to reproduce them on your guitar.
 This is also a great skill to develop.

 And not one to be overlooked.
-But if you learn to read and write the written word (sheet music) it will give you a leg up on the competition as they call it.
+But if you learn to read and write the written word (sheet music), it will give you a leg up on the competition, as they call it.
 It will allow you to figure things out in music faster.

 Develop Patience

 Just like all things we learn in life, we must develop patience.
 Especially when it comes to learning to read guitar tabs.
 Although they are simple, they are like learning another language.
 Once you do, a whole new world will open up to you.
-You’ll understand things most guitar players who only learn by ear won’t.
+You’ll understand things that most guitar players who only learn by ear won’t.

 Just Google the song title with tabs and see what comes up.
 You might be amazed at how easy it is once you get the hang of it.